SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 The `.write()` method takes three arguments:

-The chunk is usually, a buffer unless we configure the stream differently.
+The chunk is a buffer unless we configure the stream differently.

-The encoding argument is needed in that case, but usually we can ignore it.
+We need the encoding argument in that case, but usually, we can ignore it.

 The callback is a function that we need to call after we are done processing the data chunk.

-It is what signals whether the write was successful or not.
+It is what signals whether the writing was successful or not.

 To signal a failure, call the callback with an error object.